olajohn-ajiboye/blog/content/post/es6-module-system.md

 * **Exporting with an alias**

-You can give the exported module an alias(like a nick name), usually because you prefer a shorter name.
-For example the `addNumberInArray` and `findArrayAverage` could be be exported with an alias like so:
+You can give the exported module an alias(like a nickname), usually because you prefer a shorter name.
+For example the `addNumberInArray` and `findArrayAverage` could be exported with an alias like so:

 {{< highlight jsm "linenostart=1" >}}
 export {moduleConst, addNumberInArray as add, findArrayAverage as avg }